 Over the years, The English, French, and also Dutch did fight over the island.
 Tobago changed hands 30 times, but eventually, the island ended up in the British hands.

-Responsible Turtle watching
+Responsible Turtle watching in Tobago

 Searching for a unique experience in Tobago?
 If yes was your answer, don’t miss out turtle watching.
 The twin island’s shores are some of the world’s most important nesting grounds for the most giant turtles on earth.
 Turtles can be seen by snorkelers and also divers all year around the islands.
 Turtle nesting seasons runs from March to September, though.
 When you are planning a getaway to Tobago during this time, make sure you witness this once-in-a-lifetime-experience.

 The nesting turtles in Tobago are much easier to get to than in Trinidad.
 Hundreds of giant leatherbacks nest can be found on Turtle beach, Mr Irvine, and also Grafton beach.
 Many resorts on nesting beaches can notify you when the nesting turtles have been sighted, or when baby turtles are ready for release.